vegassith/myportfolio-project/README.md

 ## Working with Lib
 ### Use the Lib directory to create a module that calls an outside API to display Tech News.
 - Build module and integrate into App pipeline
-- Integrate HTTP gem for outside data calls
+- Integrate Twitter gem for tech news
 - Call data from module
+- Parse the data for views

 ## Action Cable - Live Data Feature
 ### Integrate a live chat feature for blog comments using ActionCable.